 Do we use web beacons?

-Web beacons (also known as web bugs, pixel/page tags and clear GIFs) are used with cookies to monitor the behavior of site visitors based on IP address.
-Thrivent Federal Credit Union uses web beacons on its websites and in email communications for aggregate statistical purposes.
+Yes.
+Web beacons (also known as web bugs, pixels, and page tags) are the mechanism by which cookies, and their data, are transferred across the internet.
+In other words, web beacons and cookies work in conjunction with each other to monitor the behavior of site visitors.
+Thrivent Federal Credit Union uses web beacons on our website and in email communications for aggregate statistical purposes and marketing conversion tracking.

 Transmission of data to other countries